Protected conversations at work – a quick guide for employees

 For an employer and an employee to have a protected conversation there need not be an existing dispute between them – the protected conversation can therefore often come as a surprise to an employee.

-The employer also does not have to schedule a formal protected conversation with you – it could, for example, be a simple informal affair where your line manager takes you to one side and has a discussion with you (informing you, for example, that they think that you are underperforming, that they want you to leave your employment, and that they will offer you a settlement package.
+The employer also does not have to schedule a formal protected conversation with you – it could, for example, be a simple informal affair where your line manager takes you to one side and has a discussion with you (informing you, for example, that they think that you are underperforming, that they want you to leave your employment, and that they will offer you an exit package.

 There are of course rules to what circumstances a protected conversation can be held in:

-- Where a protected conversation can be held: where the employer has concerns regarding your employment which could result in an unfair dismissal claim (if you are dismissed)
+• Where a protected conversation can be held: where the employer has concerns regarding your employment which could result in an unfair dismissal claim (if you are dismissed)

-- Where a protected conversation cannot be held: where there are allegations of discrimination, whistleblowing, or breach of contract
+• Where a protected conversation cannot be held: where there are allegations of discrimination, whistleblowing, or breach of contract

-When are protected conversations held?
+When are protected conversations used?

-Your employer must act properly when holding a protected conversation (and, conversely, must not act ‘improperly’).
 If an employer engages in improper behaviour in a protected conversation then that conversation may no longer be ‘protected’ (and therefore may be admissible for the purposes of an unfair dismissal claim – this means that it can be considered by an Employment Judge and used as evidence in a claim for unfair dismissal or constructive dismissal).

 What constitutes ‘improper behaviour’?